Age in Reverse!!!!

 Platelet-Derived Growth Factor (PDGF)

-Attracts macrophages and fibroblasts to the zone of injury.
+Attract macrophages and fibroblasts to the zone of injury.
 Promotes collagen growth and proteoglycan synthesis.

 Interleukins, Macrophages, Keratinocytes, Endothelial Cells, Lymphocytes, Fibroblasts, Osteoblasts, Basophils, Mast Cells